 Professor Todd is a Senior Research Associate at OCHIN.

 B.S., The College of William and Mary, 2003

 M.P.H., University of North Carolina

 Dr. Annette Totten has a faculty appointment in the OHSU-PSU School of Public Health as an Associate Professor in the graduate level Public Health Practice online programs.

 In addition to her commitments to the OHSU-PSU School of Public Health (SPH), Dr. Totten is an Associate Professor in the OHSU School of Medicine’s Department of Medical Informatics & Clinical Epidemiology (DMICE).…

-Tratnyek’s expertise is in environmental chemistry, especially the fate, effects and remediation of contaminants.
-Research areas include treatment processes for removing metals and organic contaminants from water, corrosion of iron and other metals, environmental aspects of nanomaterials, and statistical/computational methods for estimating substance properties that are needed for assessments of environmental fate and risk.…
+Prof. Tratnyek’s expertise is in environmental chemistry, especially the fate, effects and remediation of contaminants.
+His research areas include treatment processes for removing metals and organic contaminants from water, corrosion of iron and other metals, environmental aspects of nanomaterials, and statistical/computational methods for estimating substance properties that are needed for assessments of environmental fate and risk.…